 “It has never been my intention for the project to be seen as copying the work of A.W., an impossible task, more as a matter of interest as how his sketches compare to today’s scenes.
 Standing on the exact spot where he stood every time is not only a sense of achievement to me but also a feeling of closeness to the man and his work.”

-The uniqueness of this project has meant that it has been featured in the media both locally and nationally The Wainwrights in Colour- as seen on the BBC– Click here.
+The uniqueness of this project has meant that it has been featured in the media both locally and nationally.
+Check out The Wainwrights in Colour- as seen on the BBC– Click here.

 The Wainwrights in Colour Book.

 The book of the project was published in May 2017.
-It features all of the 214 Lakeland Fells and all of the 1500+ watercolour sketches which Andy has produced to complete this body of work.
+It features all of the 214 Lakeland Fells.
+With all of the 1500+ watercolour sketches which Andy has produced to complete this body of work.
 Andy details the differences in the scenes from how they were when A.W. illustrated them in his guides.
 Also included are many articles relating to Wainwright’s work and life of the Lakeland Fells.
-It is a limited edition of only 5000 signed and numbered copies (once sold there will not be a re-print or second edition).
+It is a limited edition of only 5000 signed and numbered copies.
+Once sold there will not be a re-print or second edition.
 The book has 360 pages, all in full colour.
 It measures 33cm x22cm and weights 2.4kg (hence the reason that P&P is so expensive.)
 It has been printed and produced here in the UK.
 Each volume includes a 17 minute DVD of how the project was conceived and completed.
 The books retail at £39.00 each.

 They are selling well so do not miss out on the opportunity to own one of these collectable volumes.
 Take a look at the page to read the rather impressive reviews of the book.
-Which has won “Outdoor Book of the Year 2017” in the TGO Readers Awards, and the BBC Countryfile Magazine Book of the Year.
+Which has won “Outdoor Book of the Year 2017” in the TGO Readers Awards.
+Also the BBC Countryfile Magazine Book of the Year.

 The books are available to purchase here.
 There is also a special “collectors edition” which includes 2 limited editon prints here.

-I have now added a system for you to add your own review of The Wainwrights in Colour Book if you have purchased a copy.
+Would you like to add your own review of The Wainwrights in Colour Book if you have purchased a copy?
 It is quite straightforward to use and will only take a moment of your time.
 Just click on the “Create a Review” button below.